 The main activity of some of the subsidiaries, accounted for using equity method investment, is operating bulk carrier.
-Freight revenue vessel chartering is one of the significant items in the financial statements, and the amounts and changes may affect the users' understanding on the entire financial statements.
+Freight revenue vessel chartering is one of the significant items in the financial statements based on the consideration of consolidated report, and the amounts and changes may affect the users'understanding on the entire financial statements.
 Therefore, the testing over freight revenue vessel chartering recognition is considered a key matter in our audits.